tpwres/teczki-polskiego-wrestlingu/content/w/rav.md

 ### Mine City Wrestling (2018-present)

 RAV made his debut at the [first show](@/e/mcw/2018-12-08-mcw-show-1.md) produced by [Mine City Wrestling](@/o/mcw.md) in December 2018.
-He, along with Terror - by [Johny Vegas](@/w/johny-vegas.md) in a Triple Threat Match.
+He, along with Terror, was defeated by [Johny Vegas](@/w/johny-vegas.md) in a Triple Threat Match.
 As of 2024, RAV and Vegas are the only MCW wrestlers who have appeared at every show produced by the federation.

 In October 2022, RAV defeated Johny Vegas in a No Disqualification Best 3 Out Of 5 Falls Match at [MCW Charity Show](@/e/mcw/2022-10-15-mcw-charity-show.md) to win the [MCW Championship](@/c/mcw-championship.md).
 He defended the title once at [MCW Damage Control](@/e/mcw/2023-12-16-mcw-damage-control.md) after one year of reign, but ultimately lost it to Chris Steeler at [MCW Charity Show 2024](@/e/mcw/2024-11-16-mcw-charytatywnie.md) after 763 days.